 How can Acupuncture help treat carpal tunnel syndrome?

-Using acupuncture treatment for inflammatory conditions like carpal tunnel syndrome provides an alternate option for people who wish to avoid surgery or are intolerant to corticosteroids or anti inflammatories.
+Using acupuncture treatment for inflammatory conditions like carpal tunnel syndrome provides an alternate option for people who wish to avoid surgery or are intolerant to corticosteroids or anti-inflammatory medications.
 Acupuncture needles can regulate the body’s immune system and exert anti-inflammatory effects (6).

 In a 2009 study, 38 carpal tunnel syndrome patients were administered eight acupuncture sessions over four weeks (while 39 underwent a daily oral steroid treatment).
 The results showed that “short-term acupuncture treatment is as effective as short-term low-dose prednisolone for mild-to-moderate carpal tunnel syndrome” (7).
 The study also found that the acupuncture patients had fewer instances of waking up at night due to pain and better nerve conduction than the steroid group.